 Differing bodies of government manage various features in and around our lakes.

-Fisheries and Oceans Canada (DFO) is the federal lead for safeguarding our waters and managing Canada's fisheries, oceans and freshwater sources.
-All lake past the provincially managed bed and shore is overseen by the DFO.
-For questions or concerns surrounding the lake beyond the bed and shore, contact 1-855-852-8320 or email email@example.com.
+Fisheries and Oceans Canada (DFO) is the federal lead for managing Canada's fisheries, oceans and freshwater sources.
+DFO is responsible for fish habitat in Alberta.
+For questions or concerns regarding fish habitat, contact 1-855-852-8320 or email firstname.lastname@example.org.